benjreinhart/syte/README.md

 And, finally, we want to compile the source into static files:

 ```
-$ syte build --outputPath dist
+$ syte build
 ```

-This will output a directory called `dist` into the current working directory with the following structure:
+This will output a directory called `build` (the default, but can be changed with `-o` option) into the current working directory with the following structure:

 ```
-dist
+build
 ├── blog
 │   ├── my-post
 │   │   └── index.html